 This is the AWS CodePipeline API Reference.
 This guide provides descriptions of the actions and data types for AWS CodePipeline.
-Some functionality for your pipeline is only configurable through the API.
-For additional information, see the AWS CodePipeline User Guide.
+Some functionality for your pipeline can only be configured through the API.
+For more information, see the AWS CodePipeline User Guide.

-You can use the AWS CodePipeline API to work with pipelines, stages, actions, and transitions, as described below.
+You can use the AWS CodePipeline API to work with pipelines, stages, actions, and transitions.